Rebecca Traister Says Women Have Every Right To Be Angry — And Stay Angry

 Advertisement

-R29: In a time so rife with abuses of power and a systemic gaslighting of women and marginalized people, how can we keep from seeing our outrage as futile?
+R29: In a time so rife with abuses of power and a systemic gaslighting of women and marginalised people, how can we keep from seeing our outrage as futile?

 RT: There are lots of periods of history in which it’s easy to see anger as futile, but we’re living in a moment where we can see it as politically productive.
 We are living under a Donald Trump presidency, Brett Kavanaugh may be confirmed — those things are true.
 And if we give into that futility then we give into it.